The Day I Realized My Marriage Was Over- Trippin’ Momma

 It could have been me recognizing the constant emotional abuse I was enduring.

-The same issues that we had during our marriage carried on into our co-parenting relationship.
+The same issues we had during our marriage carried on into our co-parenting relationship.

 The other women.

-The first week and a half was tough.
+The two weeks were tough.
 Very tough.
 I did my best to control my emotions but the truth was I was angry.

 I was angry that my marriage had failed.

 I was angry that my co-parenting relationship had failed.

 I was angry that I handed over money that should have been used on the girls to a lawyer.